 Several shopping malls in San Jose and surrounding communities serve the area’s retail needs including Eastridge Center (2200 Eastridge Loop), which has more than a million square feet of space dedicated to stores, local restaurants and entertainment, offering a variety of fun things to do with friends.
-The anchor stores here are JCPenney, Macy’s and Sears.
+The anchor stores here are JCPenney and Macy’s.
 What sets Eastridge Center apart from other malls: pets are welcomed as long as they are on a leash or in a pet carrier.

 Westfield Oakridge (925 Blossom Hill Rd.) has Macy's, Target and Nordstrom Rack along with smaller chain stores recognizable from shopping centers across the country.
 The Oakridge light rail station is across Winfield Boulevard from the mall, making public transportation to the mall a convenient option.

-On the site of a former Ford Motor Co. plant in nearby Milpitas, Great Mall of the Bay Area (447 Great Mall Dr.) is also near a light rail station (Great Mall/Main) and is scheduled to have a new BART station connecting it to San Francisco in late 2019.
+On the site of a former Ford Motor Co. plant in nearby Milpitas, Great Mall of the Bay Area (447 Great Mall Dr.) is also near a light rail station (Great Mall/Main) and the Milpitas BART station connecting it to San Francisco.
 More than 170 outlet stores offer deals here including Calvin Klein, Last Call by Neiman Marcus and Saks Fifth Avenue OFF 5th.